kubernetes-sigs/kwok/site/content/en/docs/examples/prometheus.md

 ---
-title: "Metrics"
+title: "Prometheus"
+aliases:
+  - /docs/user/kwokctl-metrics
 ---

-# `kwokctl` Metrics
+# Prometheus

 {{< hint "info" >}}

-This document walks you through how to enable Metric on a `kwokctl` cluster
+This document walks you through how to enable Prometheus on clusters

 {{< /hint >}}